The 5 Most Common Scams in Cancun And How to Avoid Them

 4. Fake Vacation Scam

 How to prevent it?
-Avoid booking on Facebook or Instagram unless the accounts are popular and renowned and you are 100% sure about them.
+Avoid booking on Facebook or Instagram unless the accounts are popular and renowned, and you are 100% sure about them.

 A spacious, well-lit shopping mall with a high glass ceiling.
 People walk past various stores including McDonald's, Elite Lockers, and phone repair shops.
 Colorful banners adorn the walls, reminding visitors to stay vigilant against common scams in Cancun.